devadiravindranath/Python-Project-2/README.md

 The demo for CogVideo is at [https://models.aminer.cn/cogvideo](https://models.aminer.cn/cogvideo/), where you can get hands-on practice on text-to-video generation. *The original input is in Chinese.*

-## Citation

-🌟 If you find our work helpful, please leave us a star and cite our paper.

 ```
 @article{yang2024cogvideox,